Parole: Debates and reform efforts

 Since the 1990s, parole and indeterminate sentencing have been the focus of debate in the United States with some emphasizing reform of the parole system and others calling for its abolishment altogether.
+These debates began to take face during the a period of time in which the goal of rehabilitation was declining causing parole boards to rely on an individuals risk-level rather than ability to reform.
 These debates are fueled by a growing scholarship that criticizes U.S. parole boards and also the parole system more broadly.
+Debates also escalated as research showed that restrictive parole policies and high rates of technical violations contributed to the incline of U.S. incarceration rates.

 Parole boards are seen as lacking in efficient qualifications and too politicized in the appointment process.
 The decision for granting parole has been criticized for neglecting the due process of prisoners on a case-by-case basis.
 Additionally, the process for being granted a commutation has been criticized, as many prisoners have been denied a commutation for not showing the right amount of "remorse" or proving substantially that they were ready to contribute again, which are aspects that many argue are too normative and subjective.

 Most agree that, as was originally intended, the parole system puts a necessary focus on rehabilitation, despite its current problems which are widely debated.
+However, critics have noted that high rates of re-incarceration due to technical violations, violations of parole conditions that are not criminal offenses, undermine the rehabilitative goals of parole.
 Critics note that it is becoming more and more expensive to the taxpayer, with little evidence of successful rehabilitation for prisoners.
 The conditions of parole themselves are often attacked as well, critiqued for being overwhelmingly criminogenic and perpetuating mass surveillance and a permanent state of imprisonment that does little to ensure a smooth reentry into society.
 Critics note that greater discretion is required to decide which parolees require costly supervisory resources and which ones do not, rather than placing digital, physical, and structural restrictions on every parolee.
+Evidence regarding the effects of surveillance on parolees recommend adjusting supervision levels to risk-level, rather than equally intense surveillance on all parolees.